-- 8.4 In the HNSG it was found that around 62% of residents of Build to Rent (BTR) schemes were aged between 25 and 34 compared with 47% in the wider private rented sector (PRS) market.
+- 8.4 The HNSG report does not attempt to estimate the need for additional private rented housing as it sets out that whether people buy or rent their homes is dependent on several factors that can fluctuate over time such as mortgage lending practices, availability of housing related benefit, and existing types and tenures of homes available in the area.
+The HNSG report however, does look into the demand profile for build to rent (BTR) development and it was found that around 62% of residents of BTR schemes were aged between 25 and 34 compared with 47% in the wider private rented sector (PRS) market.
 The remaining residents included 17% aged between 16 and 24, and 13% aged 35-44.
-This suggests that the majority of residents in BTR are aged between 15 and 44. - 8.5 The tables below set out how this age group is forecast to grow based on the demographic change associated with each of the four scenarios. - 8.6 Across all geographies the change to the level of growth associated with this age group is substantial and carries with it implications for demand for BTR accommodation within each geography.
+This suggests that the majority of residents in BTR are aged between 16 and 44. - 8.5 The tables below set out how this age group (the 15-44 age group is used as a close proxy for 16-44 because the population projections set out in the HNSG are set out in five-year age bands) is forecast to grow based on the demographic change associated with each of the four scenarios.